swiftlang/swift-evolution/proposals/0515-source-warning-control.md

 * Swift generally favors attaching metadata and behavior to declarations, making developer intent clear and self-documenting.
 * Asking the developer to define the “end” of a region means requiring careful manual state management - forgetting or misplacing a region delimiter could lead to complex unintended behaviors when multiple scopes are overlapping and potentially affect nested diagnostic groups.

+### Prohibiting `@warn` in macro-generated code

+An alternative design would prohibit macro expansions from producing `@warn` attributes entirely, ensuring that all warning control is explicitly visible in the developer's source code.
+However, this would prevent macros from enforcing diagnostic policies on code they generate but do not fully control.
+Allowing `@warn` in macro expansions gives macro authors the ability to express these constraints directly, while users retain the ability to specify their own controls via `@warn` at the invocation site.

 ## Acknowledgments